shakfu/py-js/README.md

 ### Future Experiments

-- [ ] Convert `py` into a `js` extension class
-      - proof of concept done, but requires a different 'nobox' type of class and data passing via arrays and attributes instead of outlets.
-But can be done!

-- [ ] Try to launch an ipython shell somehow
+- [ ] Try to integrate an ipython shell somehow

-- [ ] try to build a cython extension type as a max external class (-:

 ## CHANGELOG